CastleAf/IST_BioInformaticsCourse/Smith-Waterman Algorithm/README.md

 Gap Penalty Value: -8
 ```

-Here's a graphical representation of the results (this link's program is not mine):
+Below there's a link that does graphical representation of the algorithm.
+When using it, make sure you select smith-waterman alignment type (this link's program is not mine):

 https://gtuckerkellogg.github.io/pairwise/demo/ (don't forget to select smith-waterman alignment type)